sanmusen214/BAAH/docs/README_en.md

 ### Running via local python environment

 1. Ensure your python version is >=3.10
-2. Ensure you have adb.exe on your computer, and modify the ADB_PATH in config.json, or move your adb folder into `./tools/adb`.
+2. Ensure you have adb.exe on your computer, and modify the ADB_PATH in config.json, or move the adb folder into `./tools/adb`.
 3. Execute `git clone https://github.com/sanmusen214/BAAH.git` in the command line
 4. Execute `cd BAAH` to enter the project directory
 5. Execute `pip install -r requirements.txt` to install necessary dependencies
 6. Execute `python jsoneditor.py` to run GUI
-7. Execute `python main.py config.json` to start running BAAH according to the configuration in config.json
+7. Execute `python main.py config.json` to start running BAAH with user configuration in config.json

 # Packaging

-Create a new tools folder under the project, put the tools/adb, _internal/nicegui, _internal/pponnxcr folders from the package into it
+Create a new tools folder under the project, put the `tools/adb`, `_internal/nicegui`, `_internal/pponnxcr` folders from the zip into the project folder, and run

 1. `python package.py`